AADavin/Zombi/README.md

 SimuLyon is a simulator of genome evolution that accounts for extinct lineages.
 This feature makes it especially interesting for those studying organisms in which there exists Lateral Gene Transfers, since transfer events can take place between lineages that have left no surviving descendants.
 SimuLyon uses a Birth-death model to generate a species tree and then it simulates the evolution of genomes along this species tree.
 Genomes evolve undergoing events of duplication, transfer, loss, translocation and inversion.
+Each event can affect a region of variable length in the genome.

 SimuLyon can be of great interest to those who want to test different evolutionary hypothesis under simulations and need to use a fast and easy to use tool to generate species trees, gene trees and sequences.